Britain urges vaccinations during pregnancy amid delta variant worries

 The World Health Organization has previously warned that pregnant people are at a higher risk of severe cases of covid-19, the disease caused by the virus, compared to others in their age group.
 But the U.K.'s latest data provides some of the first figures into the affect of the delta variant on pregnancies.

-Numbers from the U.K. Obstetric Surveillance System released last week showed that 171 women had been hospitalized with covid-19 symptoms, none of whom were fully vaccinated.
+Numbers from the Obstetric Surveillance System released last week showed that 171 women had been hospitalized with covid-19 symptoms, none of whom were fully vaccinated.
 Three of the patients had just one dose of a two-shot coronavirus vaccine, while the rest were not inoculated.

 Other studies have shown the virus can be contracted by the fully vaccinated, but hospitalizations in those cases are rare.